German Ivy (Senecio mikanioides) Propagation by 3 Easy Methods

 Some links in this post may be affiliate links

-German Ivy (Senecio mikanioides) is propagated at the beginning of the growing season from the stems which root easily so there is no need for a rooting hormone.
+German Ivy (Senecio mikanioides) propagatation is best done at the beginning of the growing season from the stems which can be rooted in 3 easy ways.
+The stems root easily so there is no need for a rooting hormone.

-- Take stem-tip cuttings of about 4-5 inches length from a healthy German Ivy.
+- Take stem-tip cuttings of about 4-5 inches length from a healthy plant.
 Ensure each cutting has 2-3 leaf nodes as this is where new growth will come from.

-- Fill the rooting container with high quality, rooting mix.
-Moisten the soil lightly.
+- Fill the rooting container with quality rooting mix and moisten it lightly.

 - With a pencil or similar object make a hole in the moist rooting mix.
 Insert the cutting in the previously made hole.
 Lightly cover the base of the cutting with the rooting mix.